The best Black Friday TV deals to know

 Black Friday TV deals 2023: Best discounts on Samsung, LG, Toshiba, Hisense and more

-Now is the time to get one of the best TVs at their lowest ever prices
+Now is the time to get one of the best smart TVs at their lowest ever prices

-The biggest sales event of the year is in full swing.
-Black Friday 2023 is your chance to find the best TV deals, as well as discounts on everything from home appliances and mattresses to clothing, laptops and more.
+Television deals still drive the bulk of Black Friday sales, as hundreds of brands and retailers slash their prices on smart TVs and accessories.
+It can therefore be daunting as a customer during the annual shopping event, trying to wade through the vast sea of offers.

-Deals on cheap televisions still drive the bulk of sales during Black Friday, and while chaotic scenes of retail mayhem are thankfully a thing of the past, there’s still a frenzy of discounts to be found online.
+Luckily for you, our IndyBest experts are on hand.
+Not only are we here to help find you the best Black Friday TV deals but we’ve also got a range of guides on everything from home appliances and mattresses to laptops and more.

 Follow live: The best Black Friday deals as they drop